doyle-kfd/GaelForce/README.md

     - Sheet - Worksheet

 - For the purpose of the deployment to heroku the ouptut to screen option is limited to data sets with less than 30 rows.
 The current master data set has over 32,000 so that would not create a positive user experience with it output to the screen.
+If you select a date range that has more than 30 rows output, the print to screen option is not available.
+You are just offered, 2.
+Create a Graph, 3.
+Write to Google Sheet